Guntur district: Culture

 The district has many festivals such as Rama Navami, Maha Sivaratri, Vinayaka Chavithi, Vijaya Dasami, Deepawali, Holi, Ugadi, Eid, Krishnastami, Christmas.
 There are hill temple festivals at Kotappakonda, Mangalagiri.

 Sports

-Mangalagiri International Cricket Stadium is being built in a 20 acre site in Navuluru, village of Mangalagiri town, Guntur district, about 15 km from the city of Vijayawada.
+Mangalagiri International Cricket Stadium is being built in a 20 acre site in Navuluru, village of Mangalagiri town, Guntur district, about 15 km from the city of Guntur.
 The exclusive stadium of the Andhra Cricket Association will be the venue for international and Ranji matches.

 Tourism

 Places of historical importance in the district include Ponnur, Undavalli Caves, Gurazala, Mangalagiri, Tadepalle, Tenali and the archaeological museum in Guntur.
 There are many places of interest like Undavalli Caves.